Johnathan Edwards (American football)

 Johnathan Edwards (born November 16, 2001) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Indiana State Sycamores and Tulane Green Wave.

-Edwards was the only undrafted free agent to make the 53-man roster of the Colts.

 Early life

 Edwards is from St. Louis, Missouri.
 He attended Parkway North High School where he competed in football and track and field.
 At Parkway, he played football as both a defensive back and a wide receiver.
 He was an all-conference selection at both positions.
 He committed to play college football for the Indiana State Sycamores.

 At Indiana State, Edwards recorded 32 tackles and seven pass breakups during the 2021 season.
 He then had 30 tackles and led the Missouri Valley Football Conference (MVFC) with nine pass breakups in 2022.
 He recorded 38 tackles, 0.5 tackles-for-loss (TFLs) and five pass breakups for Indiana State as a junior in 2023.

 He then transferred to the Tulane Green Wave for his final season of college football in 2024.
 At Tulane, Edwards posted 24 tackles, one TFL and a pass breakup.
 In coverage, he allowed only 54% of passes to be completed for an average of only 8.6 yards-per-catch.
 At the conclusion of his collegiate career, he was invited to the 2025 Senior Bowl.